Spring Garden Revival

 Professional Site Assessment & Drainage Engineering for Norwood’s Glacial Till & Rocky Upland Soils

-Site assessment in Norwood begins with mandatory soil testing, often through the UMass Soil & Plant Nutrient Testing Lab, to determine pH (typically 5.5–6.5), nutrient levels, organic matter, and contamination.
-Lime (preferably dolomitic) is recommended to raise pH to the target 6.0–7.0.
-The USDA Web Soil Survey identifies local soils as glacial till, rocky, or marine clay, each with unique drainage challenges and seasonal water tables.
-A topographic survey using laser levels, drainage pattern analysis, and Dig Safe (811) notification (72 hours recommended) are required.
-Drainage engineering should ensure a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may include subsurface solutions like French drains for poorly draining sites.
+Site assessment in Norwood begins with mandatory soil testing, often through the UMass Soil & Plant Nutrient Testing Lab, to determine pH (typically 5.5–6.5), nutrient levels, organic matter, and potential contamination.
+The USDA Web Soil Survey identifies local soils as glacial till, rocky uplands, and some marine clay, each with unique drainage and compaction challenges.
+Topographic surveys using laser levels, drainage pattern analysis, and Dig Safe (811) notification (72 hours recommended) are essential.
+Drainage engineering should ensure a minimum 1–2% slope away from structures, with a maximum of 33% for stability, and may require subsurface solutions like French drains for poorly draining sites.
+Tree root protection and frost line considerations (36–48 inches) are also critical.

 Norwood Conservation Commission Requirements for Grading Near Protected Areas

 Grading near wetlands, streams, or other protected resources in Norwood is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
-131, § 40), which establishes 25–100 foot buffer zones.
-Work within these areas requires a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit from the Norwood Conservation Commission.
+131, § 40), which establishes buffer zones of 25–100 feet.
+Work within these areas requires filing a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) with the Conservation Commission.
 Erosion controls such as silt fences and straw bales must be installed before work begins.
 Seasonal restrictions may apply, particularly during bird nesting season (March 15–August 31) in sensitive habitats.
-Immediate stabilization of disturbed soil is required within 24–48 hours, with permanent measures in place within 7–14 days.
-Coordination with the MA Division of Fisheries & Wildlife may be necessary for rare species protection.
-Norwood Conservation Commission
+Immediate stabilization of disturbed soils is required within 24–48 hours, with permanent stabilization within 7–14 days.
+Coordination with the MA Division of Fisheries & Wildlife may be necessary for rare species protection, and all work must comply with MS4 stormwater requirements.

 566 Washington Street, Norwood, MA 02062